30 Picturesque Places to Visit in Nepal

 Trekking to Panch Pokhari not only provides spiritual sensations but also allows you to walk through pristine natural beauty.
 The trail passes through lush forests, alpine meadows, and remote villages, providing a chance to connect with nature and witness the diverse flora and fauna of the region.

-18. Mohare Danda – Wild-side of Annapurna.
+18. Mohare Danda, the wild side of Annapurna.

 Mohare Danda is a viewpoint situated in the Myagdi District of Nepal.
 The viewpoint is accessible via multi-day trekking from Pokhara.
 It is a newly introduced and off-the-beaten trail in the Annapurna region.
 The trek offers a unique and sustainable trekking experience, allowing travelers to explore the untouched beauty of the Himalayas while supporting local communities.